solenebernard/solenebernard.github.io/content/blog/blog2/index.md

 ## Appendix: minimal number of cones for monochromatic light distinction

-To be able to see every monochromatic light as a different color, and if we assume that every cone sensitivy has a shape similar to a gaussian curve (increasing then decreasing), we can understand why one cone is not enough.
-We need a bijection between $\lambda$ and $S(\lambda)$.
+To be able to see every monochromatic light as a different color, and if we assume that every cone sensitivy has a shape similar to a gaussian curve (increasing then decreasing), we can see that one cone is not enough.

 ##### Figure A.1 : Vision with one cone
 ![](one_cone.png)

+We need a bijection between $\lambda$ and $(S_0(\lambda),S_1(\lambda))$.
+For that, we need at least cones, but whose spectrum overlaps *enough*!

 ##### Figure A.2 : Vision with two non-overlapping cones
 ![](two_cones_translated.png)